NOAA-ORR-ERD/geometry_utils/README.rst

 ==========

 There are a number of computational geometry libraries available.
-But most of them create a whole framework of objects: points, polygons, MultiPolygons, etc.
+But most of them create a whole framework of objects: Points, Polygons, MultiPolygons, etc.

-But if you simply need to something simple: e.g. check whether a point is in a polygon, it's nice to have a set of functions to do the basic stuff on numpy arrays, without all the overhead of a full set of geometry objects.
+But if you simply need to something simple, e.g. to check whether a point is in a polygon, it's nice to have a set of functions to do the basic stuff on numpy arrays, without all the overhead of a full set of geometry objects.